anyuka007/Monopoly-calculator/README.md

 - **Property Management**:
   - Manage properties, including ownership, houses, hotels, and mortgages.
   - Dynamically calculate property values based on houses and hotels.

+- **Railroads and Utilities**:
+  - Management of railroads and utilities

 - **Modes**:
-  - Switch between "Classic" and "Wunderland" modes for different property sets.
+  - Switch between "Classic" and "Wunderland"* modes for different property sets.

+  <span style="font-size: 0.8rem">* Wunderland is a special edition of Monopoly, inspired by the Miniatur Wunderland in Hamburg, the world's largest model railway and miniature world exhibition.</span>

 - **Responsive Design**:
   - Fully responsive layout for desktop and mobile devices.
-Railroads and Utilities:

-- **Railroads and Utilities**:

-  - Management of railroads and utilities **is currently under development** and not yet complete.
 ---